Bairdo/faucetTutorial/routing.rst

 Static Routing
 ^^^^^^^^^^^^^^

-For this we will setup a Faucet switch with three hosts.
+For this we will set-up a Faucet switch with three hosts.
 One of these hosts will act like a gateway,

 .. image:: _static/images/static-routing.svg